 With the people engaged through story, the preacher follows with a big idea.
 This theme - a single, simple conceptual expression of the sermon's instruction - will discipline the sermon content and demand the listener's response.
 Derived faithfully and evidently from the biblical text, the theme serves as the cognitive element of the sermon (head), integrating point and problem, while expressing a truthful response to the challenge of the sermon.
 The theme is like the "homiletical idea of the sermon."

 Theologically, commitment to instruction displays our embrace of God's work of self-revelation.
 God is making himself known in the world, in part through preachers who instruct people in his Word.

 Instruction acknowledges the central importance of the intellect in human transformation.
 Romans 12:2 says that we are transformed by the renewing of our minds.
+Through instruction we redesign the neural pathways of the brain, training the mind’s default settings.
 While it is not enough to simply think correctly, we will never live well until we think well.

 Any biblical text will propose several ideas, some of which are big enough to preach.
 It can feel like we are cheating the text when we try to distill a single proposition for the purposes of communication.
 Yet this underappreciates the unity of the biblical text.
 At its core, the Bible offers one big idea - the reconciliation of the creation to its creator, from which every sermonic idea finds its center and its source.